Oxford Summer Program Course Information

 - The Fundamentals of International Human Rights Law

-Teaching on the course comprises a mix of plenary lectures and seminars.
+Teaching on the course comprises a mix of plenary lectures (by the wider faculty) and seminars.

 - Human Rights Lawyering (advanced class)